Skip navigation

 Download the handbook

-Essential building blocks
+Essential building blocks for differentiated connectivity

 Differentiated connectivity comprises capabilities and end-to-end resources on a 5G SA network, along with associated devices and applications.
 Together, they enable dynamic and flexible network configuration and management, driving an optimal connectivity experience.